Audrey's vast background as an international vocal teacher and author gives us important tips for keeping our voices polyp free.

 Just sing, sing a song.

-So, again: Don't worry that it's not good enough for anyone else to hear.
+What a beautiful and necessary message.
+Singing belongs to everyone.
+Don't worry that it's not good enough for anyone else to hear.

 Just sing.
 Sing a song.

 Please Help Me Improve This Article by Voting

 Question: I can sing anything unless it's really high or really low, how would you describe my voice?

 Answer: You are probably an alto/soprano.
 Youtube has an array of videos to help you with this.
 Also, you may have a bigger range than you think.
 Study with a reputable vocal coach which will help you expand your present vocal range.

 Question: Hello, I'm 20 and sing from the deepest lower notes to very high notes.
 What type of voice is mine?